timmaffett/chalkdart/README.md

 ## 🎉 ChalkDart 3.0 - Now with HTML Output Support!

 ChalkDart 3.0 introduces groundbreaking HTML output capabilities, making it the most versatile text styling solution for Dart.
+HTML output capabilities allows the option of generating colorized/styled output for server/web based logging.
 While other packages like AnsiColors only handle ANSI terminal output, ChalkDart now offers:

 > 🔥 Now includes support for full ANSI coloring/styling 🌈 while debugging/running Flutter apps within XCode from VSCode on Mac OSX!
 ANSI styling has never before been available via XCode - but it is now!
 Upgrade your OSX Flutter logging to the next level with the colored output capabilities made trivial with ChalkDart. 🚀 💥
 > (XCode support requires the companion ["XCode Flutter Color Debugging" VSCode extension](https://marketplace.visualstudio.com/items?itemName=HiveRight.xcodefluttercolordebugging)).
 More details found below.